qorelanguage/qore-vscode/README.md

 **Qore 0.8.13+ has to be installed, including the `astparser` and `json` modules, for all the functionality to work except the debugging.**

-On Windows, if you don't have Qore installed, a warning message will be shown when the extension is activated asking you if you want to download the Qore VSCode package.
+On Windows and macOS, if you don't have Qore installed, a warning message will be shown when the extension is activated asking you if you want to download the Qore VSCode package.
 If you select "Yes", a Qore package will be downloaded and installed into the extension directory.
 This will provide Qore